PROJECT FUNDING OPPORTUNITIES

 *Stage Two application forms are not included in this pack and will only be provided to organisations that are successful at Stage One.

-Organisations must be able to demonstrate that their project will fulfil the objects of United Utilities Trust Fund and other set criteria outlined above.
+Organisations must be able to demonstrate that their project will fulfill the objects of United Utilities Trust Fund and other set criteria outlined above.

 Trustees will assess applications against the following criteria: